Tudat/tudat/developerGuide/extendingJSON/settingsClasses.rst

 First, a check on the nullity of the shared pointer is done.
 If it is :literal:`NULL`, the null :class:`nlohmann::json` object won't be modified.
 Otherwise, the settings object will be used to define the keys of the :class:`nlohmann::json` object.

 The structure is similar to the one for :literal:`from_json` functions.
 The main difference is that the :literal:`[]` mutator operator is used to modify the :class:`nlohmann::json` object, instead of using the :literal:`getValue` function to access it.
 Additionally, in every switch case the original shared pointer has to be dynamically casted to the corresponding derived class.
-Then, the function :literal:`enforceNonNullPointer` is called.
+Then, the function :literal:`assertNonNullPointer` is called.
 This throws an :literal:`NullPointerError` when the settings derived class and the value of its type property do not match.

 Some switch cases, such as :literal:`spice_rotation_model`, are empty because they do not contain additional information other than that of the original base class.
 Thus, the only needed statement is :literal:`return;`.